heyysudarshan/julie/readme.md

 ### About Julie

-Julie is a component library and design system created for [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform).
+Julie is a component library and design system developed for [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform).
 It empowers developers to design beautiful, consistent, and accessible user interfaces across various platforms.